WojciechMatuszewski/programming-notes/web/react/react-18.md

 When you use `startTransition`, the **React will prepare a new tree in the background**.
 Once that tree is finished rendering, the result can be committed into the DOM.

+The **`startTransition` API will not help you in the case of CPU-heavy operations**.
+If the main thread is blocked, then it will be blocked, regardless if you wrap the computation with `startTransition` or not.

 ### Regarding the state updates

 Remember that with _React_ 18, the state updates are batched together.
 In previous versions in _React_, this was not necessarily always the case.